| Are you looking

 • Size: Small, ~250 pages

-content, but the optimization topics we discussed below should apply
+different content, but the optimization topics we discussed

 We hope our guide gives you some fresh ideas on how to improve